 These versions should "just work" with Preboot.
 Without preboot, you'll see a brief blink/flash.

-• if using Preboot, the ng-app must be on a <div /> within the <body /> tag
+ng-view or ui-view templatesng-app must be on a <div /> within the <body /> tag<body>

 <div prerendercloud-preboot-app-root ng-app>